OUTPATIENT US clinical experience

 MD2B Connect Physician ID # 75

-Where will this rotation take place: This hands-on outpatient rotation will take place in the Dallas Fort Worth area (45 minutes north of downtown Dallas).
-Please note that this rotation is currently available only as a tele-rotation or telemedicine rotation.
-For more information, please visit our tele-rotation page.
+Where will this rotation take place: This outpatient US clinical experience will take place in the Dallas Fort Worth area (45 minutes north of downtown Dallas).
+Please note that this rotation is currently unavailable.

 Hours: Monday through Thursday 9 AM to 5 PM; Friday 9 AM to Noon